strangerintheq/htmlify/README.md

 # htmlify

+Tiny javascript utility

-allow to display json as google crome in console
+Allow to display json like a Google Chrome in their console

+Features:
+- pretty print JSON with colors
+- expandable nodes
+- (coming soon) possibility to preserve collapse state on updates

+Tested enviroment:
+- google chrome 63